i-pi/i-pi/docs/src/input-files.rst

 Initialization section
 ----------------------

-The input file can contain a tag, which contains a number of fields that determine the starting values of the various quantities that define the state of the simulation – atomic positions, cell parameters, velocities, ….
+The input file can contain a :ref:`initializer` tag, which contains a number of fields that determine the starting values of the various quantities that define the state of the simulation – atomic positions, cell parameters, velocities, ….
 These fields (:ref:`positions`, :ref:`velocities`, :ref:`cell`,